rdbliss/rdbliss.github.io/_posts/2019-01-07-how-many-nonplanar-graphs-are-easy.md

 # An answer!

-I recently posted [this question] to the mathematics stack exchange.
+I recently posted [this
+question](https://math.stackexchange.com/questions/3066830) to the mathematics stack exchange.
 Surprisingly, my gut feelings were completely wrong!
 Through studying properties of random graphs, it turns out that we can say that "almost all" (in a probabilistic / counting sense) graphs are "obviously nonplanar," in the sense that they violate the inequality $e \leq 3(v - 2)$.
-In particular, almost all graphs have average degree close to $n / 2$, while a graph with $e \leq 3(v
+In particular, almost all graphs have average degree close to $n / 2$, while a graph with $e
-- 2)$ has average degree a bit less than $6$.
+\leq 3(v - 2)$ has average degree a bit less than $6$.

 Astounding!